usnistgov/FIPS201/_FIPS201/system.md

 ### 3.1.3 PIV Relying Subsystem {#s-3-1-3}

-The PIV relying subsystem includes components responsible for determining a particular PIV cardholder's access to a physical or logical resource.
-A physical resource is the secured facility (e.g., building, room, parking garage) that the cardholder wishes to access.
+The PIV relying subsystem includes components responsible for determining a particular PIV cardholder's access to a physical or logical resource.[^DPC] A physical resource is the secured facility (e.g., building, room, parking garage) that the cardholder wishes to access.
 The logical resource is typically a network or a location on the network (e.g., computer workstation, folder, file, database record, software program) to which the cardholder wants to gain access.

+[^DPC]:  The cardholder may authenticate with the PIV card or a derived PIV credential.

-The authorization data component comprises information that defines the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
+The relying system depends on an authorization data component that defines the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
 An example of this is an access control list (ACL) associated with a file on a computer system.